 However, there are only five chopsticks available, as shown in the figure.

 Each philosopher thinks at first.
-When he gets hungry, he sits down and picks up the two chopsticks
+When he gets hungry, he picks up the two chopsticks

 If a philosopher can pick up both chopsticks, he eats for a while.

-After a philosopher finishes eating, he puts down the chopsticks and leave.
+After a philosopher finishes his eating, he puts down the chopsticks and leaves.

 Now we will write a multithreaded program to simulate the behavior of phylosophers.